-I interviewed a few folks to verify my assumptions and relevance of what I'll be designing.
+I interviewed a few folks to verify my assumptions and the relevance of what I'll be designing.

 This was done with a single question in mind - "How can polling in other apps be improved and what can I learn from their present state?"

 It gave a time-to-live control over the activeness of the poll after which it closed down and showed results.
 It was a great thing to control the behavior of an indefinite audience.
-And had a perfect indication of the time duration itself.
 Though it didn't allow for changing your poll which I suppose was a step taken from a system design perspective to cut down the number of queries generated if such a large audience starts to change its polls.
 Might even be a measure against bias.

-It just gave two options to choose from.
-Lacked the functionality to create a third option.
-It had the best design to view and share the results.
+It just gave two choices to choose from.
+Lacked the functionality to create a third choice.
+It had a good design to view and share the results.

 It gives the user the ability to expand the poll chat view to a full screen to make changes.
-Though the constant state change notification whenever someone voted disrupted the conversation flow in the chat.
+The in-chat notification whenever someone voted disrupted the conversation flow.

-Besides switches to control the visibility of all responses, the authority to edit the responses by any member who did not start the poll was introduced to give more control over the functionality.
-Followed by a switch to turn the real-time view on and off.
+Besides a switch to control the visibility of all responses, the authority to edit the responses by any member who did not start the poll was added to give more control.

 Creator End View